MoTrPAC/motrpac-frontend/kubernetes/README.md

 # Deploy k8s resources to the GKE cluster with Cloud Build

-# Makre sure you are using the correct project:
+# Make sure you are using the correct project:
-## for dev, use motrpac-portal-dev
-## for prod, use motrpac-portal
 Be sure to set the env variable CUBECONFIG to the corresponding config file.
 This is required for running the following annotation step or for deployment using kubectl.

 # First associate the k8s service account to the gcp service account by running